 Interactive Kentucky Map 2025

-Explore The Bluegrass State - Cities, Counties, and Landmarks
+Explore The Bluegrass State - Cities, Counties, and Horse Country

 Explore this detailed Kentucky map showing major cities, counties, and geographic features.
 Kentucky, nicknamed "The Bluegrass State," Kentucky features the Appalachian Mountains in the east, rolling hills in the center, and plains in the west.
 The Ohio River forms the northern border.